Skip to Content

 Since our aunts and uncles inherited DNA from our grandparents that didn’t get passed down to us through our parents, we can expect that our aunts and uncles will have DNA matches that don’t match us.

-Even so, all of our close DNA matches will also share DNA with our parents’ siblings.
-We share DNA with all of our relatives as distant as second cousins once-removed, so we can expect to see most of these relatives shared in common, too.
+We share DNA with essentially all of our relatives as distant as second cousins once-removed, and so we can expect to see most of these relatives shared in common, too.
+However, because we don’t share DNA with all of our relatives, we might find distant cousin DNA matches for our aunts and uncles that don’t match us.

 The DNA that our aunts and uncles have that they don’t share with us can match people that don’t share DNA with us.
-These people are also likely related to us in a genealogical sense, but they won’t be on our DNA match list.
+These people are also likely related to us in a genealogical sense, but they won’t be on our DNA match list or our genetic family tree.

 How does an aunt or uncle show up on DNA results?